discos/suricate/docs/quickstart.rst

 .. topic:: Preface

-   A brief summary of what is required, from the component installation to the Suricate usage, in order to read the properties values and how to read the properties.
-The first subsections has to be titled "ACS environment", and the rest has to be more or less as currently is.
+   This section is intended to be used as a quick introcution to Suricate.
+   You will see how to install Suricate and configure the system (ACS and Suricate itself), and eventually how to read the property values.
+   At the end of the section you will be able to use Suricate for most of its use cases.
+For more details about the configuration and the Suricate architecture, look respectively at the :ref:`user-guide` and :ref:`dev-guide` sections.

 How to install Suricate